JordanMarr/ReactiveElmish.Avalonia/README.md

 ### Program.terminateOnViewUnloaded
 Configures `Program.withTermination` using the given `'Msg`, and fires the terminate `'Msg` when the `view` is `Unloaded`.
+This pattern will dispose your subscriptions when the view is `Unloaded`.

 NOTE: You must create a `Terminate` `'Msg` that will be registered to trigger loop termination.